ML4SCI/DeepFalcon/GNN_for_Fast_Detector_Simulation_Ali_Hariri/README.md

 # Graph Generative Models
 Recently, deep generative models have shown notable potential in computer vision applications such as image generation andsegmentation.
-Their ability to model complex distributions in addition to dealing with missingdata and interpolation makes them an interesting candidate for detector physics applications.The most widely used generative models include
+Their ability to model complex distributions in addition to dealing with missing data and interpolation makes them an interesting candidate for detector physics applications.The most widely used generative models include
 Generative Adversarial Networks and Variational Auto-Encoders.

 While VAEs have shown significant potential with regards to generative models that operate